private-mechanism/p_exponential_mechanism/README.md

 # p_exponential_mechanism
-We propose a mechanism family (P-exponential mechanism family) of DP to improve the performance of the Gaussian mechanism in machine learning
+We propose a mechanism family (p-power exponential mechanism family) of DP to improve the performance of the Gaussian mechanism in machine learning.

 ## TensorFlow Privacy
 This folder contains the source code for TensorFlow Privacy, which is a Python